vega/editor-backend/README.md

 ### Code formatting

-The project uses TSLint to format the code.
+The project uses ESLint to format the code.
 Run `npm run format` to fix formatting of .ts files.